-Valencia has an international airport which serves many airlines.
-The best way to get into town is by Metro or bus, no taxi needed as the metro has many stops.
-If you come from other parts of Spain or Europe by train you’ll arrive at Estacion del Norte which is just steps away from the city center.
+Valencia has an international airport that serves many airlines.
+The best way to get into town is by Metro or bus; no taxi is needed as the metro has many stops.
+If you come from other parts of Spain or Europe by train, you’ll arrive at Estacion del Norte, which is just steps away from the city center.

-With the exception of the City of Art and Science, Valencia’s most interesting sites are closely grouped together in the city center which means that they are easily explored on foot.
-There are also many pedestrian areas so you don’t need to worry about traffic.
+With the exception of the City of Art and Science, Valencia’s most interesting sites are closely grouped in the city center, which means they are easily explored on foot.
+There are also many pedestrian areas, so you don’t need to worry about traffic.